Teeth Cleaning & Dental Checkups

 - Digital X-rays We take digital x-rays to help us see your teeth and their bone support as part of your evaluation.
 If you have had x-rays taken within the last 12 months, either you or we can request they be sent to our office.
-If you are unable to have x-rays taken, please inform the hygienist as you give your medical history.

 - Soft Tissue and Dental Exam We perform an oral cancer screening for signs of cancer and other pathology and infections.
 We check the fit of fillings, crowns/bridgework and any dental appliances.
 We evaluate the health of all teeth including checking for decay, fractures, damage from acids and any clenching or grinding habits.